mohammadzainabbas/nu/docs/REF_VIDEOS.md

 https://github.com/nushell/showcase/tree/main/media

-> [!TIP]
+> [!NOTE]
-> Below mentioned playlists can be used to learn more about Rust.
+> This following list is a collection of videos that can be used to learn more about `nushell`.

 | Playlist | Playlist title |
 | :----: | :---: |